 Outdoor heating may also be useful to make the kitchen and dining area comfortable when the weather isn’t doing its best.

-Weigh up layouts.
+Weigh up different layouts early in the design process.
 An outdoor kitchen could be linear or L-shaped, for instance, to suit working preferences and the space available.
 An L-shape can create a useful partition to keep the cooking area apart for safety and convenience, as could a layout that includes an island.

 If you’re running electricity and water to an outdoor kitchen, this may affect where you can position it, and this could be a factor to consider when allocating the budget.
-Remember to plan services in from the beginning so that they work with paving and partitions.
+Remember to plan services from the beginning so that they work with paving and partitions in your patio area.

 Think about how the dining area will relate to the cooking space.
 It’s best to avoid a long walk to take food to the table.
-Consider, too, the orientation of preparation and barbecue areas – do you want to be able to talk to seated guests while you’re working, or will you have your back to them?
+Consider also the orientation of preparation and barbecue areas – do you want to be able to talk to seated guests while you’re working, or will you have your back to them?

-Is planning permission needed for an outdoor kitchen?
+Is a permit or planning permission needed for an outdoor kitchen?

-Generally, this isn’t a necessity, but you might need to bear in mind the rules on placing a structure near a boundary, and its height.
+Generally, a permit or planning permission isn’t a necessity for an outdoor kitchen's construction, but you might need to bear in mind the rules on placing a structure near a boundary, and its height.
 If you live in a conservation area or a listed home, there may be other restrictions.
+And if any electrical or plumbing work is required you will need to abide by the rules.
 Contact your local planning department for guidance.

 Where can you buy an outdoor kitchen?

 Some companies offer all the elements you might want, and will also plan and fit your outdoor room.
-Alternatively, call on a garden designer or landscape architect to work on a version that complements your home’s architecture and the rest of the hard and soft landscaping of your plot.
+Alternatively, employ a garden designer or landscape architect to work on a version that complements your home’s architecture and the rest of the hard and soft landscaping of your plot.